NeuroJSON/jnifti/JNifTi_specification.md

  }
 ```

-Please note that all composite data types (marked by a "\*" in Table 2 above)
+Please note that all composite data types (marked by "\*" in Table 2)
 can not be stored in the direct form, and one must use the annotated array format
 instead.

-All 3 above forms are valid JSON formats, and thus can be converted to the corresponding
+All above three forms are valid JSON formats, and thus can be converted to the corresponding
 UBJSON formats when a binary JNifTi file is desired.
 Using the optimized N-D array
 header defined in the JData specification, the binary storage of the direct-form
 array can be efficiently written as